-How will the strategy, Potential positive and/or Recommendations for Action taken by Clinical policy, plan, procedure negative impacts improvement/ mitigation Board / Corporate and/or service impact on:- Directorate.
-Make reference to where the mitigation is included in the document, information leaflets, or wish to communicate using clinical and/or cost as appropriate · · IPFR patient information service plans and design the Welsh language. effectiveness; or as a leaflets in Welsh and English Well-being Goal - A Wales of result of service are available on the Cardiff and vibrant culture and thriving Under the Welsh Language prioritisation.
-Vale internet site or available Welsh language Standards, patients and as a hard copy. service users whose first The Individual Patient language is Welsh should be Funding Request (IPFR) given the choice to receive a route is available for Welsh language service. clinically exceptional This may include discussing cases.
-Patient Information treatment options, gaining Leaflets for IPFR are consent and providing available in Welsh and patient information.
-English. patient information. e-learning Welsh Language Awareness training for all NHS Wales staff is being developed.
+How will the strategy, policy, plan, procedure and/or service impact on:- Potential positive and/or negative impacts Recommendations for improvement/ mitigation Action taken by Clinical Board / Corporate Directorate.
+Make reference to where the mitigation is included in the document, as appropriate information leaflets, or service plans and design Well-being Goal - A Wales of vibrant culture and thriving Welsh language wish to communicate using the Welsh language.
+Under the Welsh Language Standards, patients and service users whose first language is Welsh should be given the choice to receive a Welsh language service.
+This may include discussing treatment options, gaining consent and providing patient information. clinical and/or cost effectiveness; or as a result of service prioritisation.
+The Individual Patient Funding Request (IPFR) route is available for clinically exceptional cases.
+Patient Information Leaflets for IPFR are available in Welsh and English. e-learning Welsh Language Awareness training for all NHS Wales staff is being developed.
+IPFR patient information leaflets in Welsh and English are available on the Cardiff and Vale internet site or available as a hard copy.